Travel guide Luxembourg-Ville

 4. #Europe

-Luxembourg is one of the founding countries of the European Union, as a co-signatory of the Brussels Treaty of 1948 and a member of the ECSC in 1951.
+Luxembourg was one of the founding members of the European Union, co-signing the 1948 Brussels Treaty and joining the ECSC in 1951.
 The capital is also home to several European institutions, including the Court of Auditors and the European Commission.
 Luxembourgers are convinced Europeans!

 5. #Finance